 Diagnostic Testing Services

-What Is the Writing Lab’s Diagnostic Test?
+What is the Writing Lab’s Diagnostic Test?

-Is the Diagnostic Test a Requirement?
+Is the test a requirement?

 The Writing Lab does not require that you take the diagnostic test.
 The Writing Lab administers the test if your professor requires you to take it.
 You may also opt to take the test on your own, whether or not you are enrolled in a writing class or other class whose professor requires the diagnostic test.